vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

     ```pip install sphinx sphinx-autobuild```

+4. Install restructuredtext-lint to enable linter support.

+    ```pin install restructuredtext-lint```

-Note that latest steps on how to install Python and sphinx, please refer to [this article](https://docs.readthedocs.io/en/latest/getting_started.html#in-rst).
+> Note that latest steps on how to install Python and sphinx, please refer to [this article](https://docs.readthedocs.io/en/latest/getting_started.html#in-rst).

 # Sample Project
 Generate a sample project to test out this extension.
 The test project has the following contents, like makefile, conf.py, and build folder.